spm/spm-docs/docs/tutorials/beginners/linear_model.md

 axis image
 rotate3d on
 ```
-If you manually rotate the plot by dragging the curser around on it, then you should see that there is a right angle between all vectors.
+If you manually rotate the plot by dragging the cursor around on it, then you should see that there is a right angle between all vectors.
 We can say that ``d`` and ``e`` form the null space of ``c``.
 In MATLAB, we can obtain the null space for ``c`` by ``Cn = null(c)``.
 This can be used to remove information related to the contrast of interest from the design matrix by: